 Cutaneous candidiasis sometimes goes away with treatment.
 Repeat infections are common.

-- Infection of nails may cause nails to become oddly shaped and may cause infection around the nail
+- Infection of the nails may cause the nails to become oddly shaped and may cause an infection around the nail.

-- Widespread (disseminated) candidiasis may occur in immunocompromised individuals
+- Widespread candidiasis may occur in people with weakened immune systems.

 When to Contact a Health Professional